iwantmyname/blog/_posts/2014-01-18-when-choosing-a-domain-its-you-against-7-billion.md

 <!-- excerpt -->

-**I\.** According to [worldometers.info](http://www.worldometers.info/world-population/), as of writing this post there are 7,207,045,692 people on Earth.
+**I.** According to [worldometers.info](http://www.worldometers.info/world-population/), as of writing this post there are 7,207,045,692 people on Earth.
 Just this year we've added 3,732,015 people, and that number is going up every second.

 On a similar rise is the world of domains.
 In many of our lifetimes, the internet has gone from 0 domains to [265 million worldwide](http://www.verisigninc.com/assets/infographic-dnib-Q32013.pdf) ([including every four-letter .COM combination](https://iwantmyname.com/blog/2013/12/four-letter-coms-are-a-four-letter-wordgone.html)).
 Needless to say, that's quite a lot.
 And with an estimated 77% of the developed world online at the moment, that number is getting larger and larger by the minute.